LordZeusIsBack/Vajra-System/README.md

    holding the signing key.

 7. **Watermarking and forensic traceability** (described in the original architecture document as "Tier 3") are not implemented.
-Once the PDF is decrypted at a centre, photographs of physical printouts are still possible.
+Once the PDF is decrypted at a centre, photographs of the screen are still possible.
 Watermarking would make a leaked photograph instantly traceable to a specific centre/room/time.

 8. **The "centers.json" registry is integrity-critical and not currently